 John Barsotti, Ph.D. has taught in the BECA department for more than 35 years, mentoring students in audio production and sound design.
+Dr. Barsotti will be on sabbatical for the Fall 2017 semester.

 Melissa Camacho, Ph.D. has a deep interest in TV and international relations.
 She earned several degrees in Government and International Affairs, and has worked for the U.N., the U.S. House of Representatives, and CNN.
+Dr. Camacho witll be on sabbatical for the Fall 2017 semester.

 Jiyoung Cha, Ph.D. develops and teaches courses on media management/economics, new media systems, research methods, and media entrepreneurship.